devraoniferreira/actuate_test/url_shortener_test/README.txt

 ### 4. **Viewing the Allure Report**

 After running the `allure serve` command, Allure will automatically open a browser window displaying the test report.

+The approach used was to perform manual tests to identify buses and explore the possibilities.
+Later, the BDD was written, which made it possible to develop automation using the 'Page Object Model'.

+Then, the API test was performed, which was initially explored in Postman and later the automation was coded with Python.

+To finish, I implemented CI/CD to run the tests and ensure continuous execution and software quality.
+With the integration of CI/CD, the tests were automated in the pipeline, ensuring rapid feedback on possible failures and facilitating project maintenance.